BedrockStreaming/tech.bedrockstreaming.com/_posts/2024-08-20-js-nation-react-summit-2024.md

 - Works great with Typescript
 - Designed to work with React but still UI-agnostic

-At Bedrock, since 2016, we have been trying to standardise the way we use Redux in JS projects by applying [some best practices](https://tech.bedrockstreaming.com/2020/04/27/react-redux-pitfalls-and-best-pratices.html).
+Since 2016 we have been trying at Bedrock to streamline the way we use Redux in JS projects by applying [some best practices](https://tech.bedrockstreaming.com/2020/04/27/react-redux-pitfalls-and-best-pratices.html).
 We also have been adopting [Redux Toolkit](https://tech.bedrockstreaming.com/2022/06/08/migration-progressive-vers-redux-toolkit.html) for some time with this in mind.
 And we are always open to new ways of managing state in apps.
 For example, we are currently testing [XState](https://tech.bedrockstreaming.com/2023/02/08/projet-xstate.html) to manage the state of our player.

 ### Case Study: Building Accessible Reusable React Components at GitHub - Siddharth Kshetrapal

 > 📹 Watch the [video](https://gitnation.com/contents/case-study-building-accessible-reusable-react-components-at-github)

-The talk by Sid focuses on building accessible React components, and emphasises on the importance of using the correct HTML elements and [ARIA roles](https://www.w3.org/TR/wai-aria-1.2/) to enhance web accessibility.
+The talk by Sid focuses on building accessible React components, and emphasises on the importance of using the [correct HTML elements](https://developer.mozilla.org/en-US/docs/Glossary/Semantics) and [ARIA roles](https://www.w3.org/TR/wai-aria-1.2/) to enhance web accessibility.

 Sid highlights specific examples, such as [navigating tab lists](https://www.w3.org/WAI/ARIA/apg/patterns/tabs/) and [handling conditional checkboxes](https://www.w3.org/WAI/ARIA/apg/patterns/checkbox/), explaining how ARIA roles and properties can make web interfaces more accessible, especially for screen reader users.